WeegeeNumbuh1/FlightGazer/README.md

 As FlightGazer is mainly a personal project, it is **currently not open to contributions**.
 Pull requests will be rejected.<br>
 Suggestions, comments, and bug reports are always welcomed and encouraged.<br>
 Additionally, word-of-mouth helps plenty!<br>
-If you'd like to make your own edits that changes the way the project operates, please fork this project.
+If you'd like to make your own edits that changes the way the project operates, please fork this project.<br>
+If there's something not addressed here, please reach out to me directly.

 ## 📖 Additional Related/Similar Projects